The-Swarm-Corporation/ViTI/READMEs/deploying_to_gcr.md

 ToC

 1. Create a repository in Google Artifact Registry
-2. Add cloudbuild.yaml
+2. Add correct project id to cloudbuild.yaml
-3. Upload the project code to Google Cloud Build and build an image
+3. Upload entire project to Google Cloud Build and build an image
 4. Check that the build was stored in Artifact Registry
-5. Add service.yaml
+5. Add correct project id to service.yaml
 6. Create Cloud run service
 7. Make service public